1966

 Cheryl couldn’t have known how exactly right she would be about us!
 Since the Pierceton School Alumni Association was re-organized in 2014, we have joined them on their mission to promote the legacy and heritage of the Pierceton Schools.
 Members of the Class of 1966, Best PHS Class EVER! have contributed over $12,500 to PSAA projects and special funds for the benefit of our classmates, our community, and the PSAA organization.

-In addition to our financial contributions, we donated over 120 volunteer hours to the Alumni Back-to-School Project for the 2018 – 2019 school year, and just over 70 hours in 2019 – 2020, because the school year was cut short.
+In addition to our financial contributions, we donated over 120 volunteer hours to that Alumni Back-to-School Project for the 2018 – 2019 school year, and just over 70 hours in 2019 – 2020, because the school year was cut short.
 About half of all volunteers for the Project come from the incredible Class of 1966, Best PHS Class EVER!
-If the school decides to reinstate the program, you can be sure we will be back in our places every week, working with students and teachers.
-We’ll get details out as soon as they are available.

 Those are just some of the things you do when you are part of the